opendaylight/dlux/README.md

 ```

 This will perform a build and then a compile.
 The compiled site - ready for
-uploading to the server! - is located in `bin/`, taking a cue from
+uploading to the server! - is located in `src/main/resources/pages`, taking a cue from
 traditional software development.
 To test that your full site works as
-expected, open the `bin/index.html` file in your browser.
+expected, open the `src/main/resources/pages/index.html` file in your browser.
 Voila!

+### Maven Build

+Maven is added to generate an OSGi compatible bundle that can be shipped with Opendaylight Controller.
+Maven internally runs grunt production ready build and generate a jar out of it.
+Once you successfully run 'mvn clean install', the OSGi bundle jar gets generated under target/.
 ### Live Reload!

 DLUX also includes [Live Reload](http://livereload.com/), so you no